 To begin, we encourage the reader to move away from the use of the words traditional or subsistence economy when discussing the Inuit hunting economy.
 The word traditional often evokes ancient practices that lack any connection to Western modernity or that are the exclusive domain of culture.
 The word subsistence is also problematic, in that it places what has historically been a complex socio-economic and cultural governance system at a survival individual level.
 With hunting came the development of social sharing networks and rules, gender and intergenerational roles, community economy, environmental knowledge, tools, cultural practices, trade, and education.
 Hunting was part of a holistic way of being revolving around "sila."
-The Inuit notion of sila implies conservation attributes (i.e. living in harmony with nature), but is different from the Western understandings of ,land', ,nature', or ,the environment' - it is a state of being in intellectual, biological, psychological, environmental, locational, and geographical senses.1 this enterprise to work with, and respect, nature.
+The Inuit notion of sila implies conservation attributes (i.e. living in harmony with nature), but is different from the Western understandings of ,land', ,nature', or ,the environment' - it is a state of being in intellectual, biological, psychological, environmental, locational, and geographical senses.

+Our hunters worked together with women, communities more generally, and with our natural laws, in structured, yet adaptable ways, which was necessary to keep our society healthy through harsh environmental conditions.
+Hard work ethic was key in this enterprise to work with, and respect, nature.
 Laziness, greed and jealousy were not tolerated, and zero waste and sharing were principles driving our economy.
 Respect for our parents and Elders was paramount, and so was looking after the ones who could not provide for themselves.
 The hunter was a central figure in maintaining this state of affairs, pre- and around-contact: expertise was gained with a lifetime of training on the land and in the community, and the knowledge, not only the food, was to be shared.
 In Inuktun (the Inuit language), Inuit knowledge is Inuit Qaujimajatuqangit (IQ).
-The literal translation of IQ would be, "Inuit way of doing things: the past, present, and future knowledge, experience and values of Inuit Society."
-The applied and the communal aspects are perhaps the pillars of IQ: non-hierarchical, a culture of sharing knowledge by sharing actions, where welcoming and helping represent central societal values.
+The literal translation of IQ would be, "Inuit way of doing things: the past, present, and future knowledge, experience and values of Inuit Society."2 The applied and the communal aspects are perhaps the pillars of IQ: non-hierarchical, a culture of sharing knowledge by sharing actions, where welcoming and helping represent central societal values.